binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

 * Legal review: checking licenses
 * Scanning the code for vulnerabilities, manual and automated code review
 * Maintain a list containing all the libraries that have been approved for use.
 If not on the list, make a request and it should go through the same process
-* Once the libraries are in your product, they should become a part of your own code so that they are treated with the same rigor as any of your other in-house written code
+* Once the libraries are in your product, they should become a part of your own code so that they are treated with the same rigour as any of your other in-house written code
 * There needs to be an automated process that runs over the code base to check that nothing is included that is not on the approved list
 * Consider automating some of the suggested tooling options below